vsranjitroshan/vsranjitroshan.github.io/index.md

 [Back to Project List](#projectlist) _Dec 2019_

 **Overview:** <br />
-Implementation of a PID controller using an Arduino to control a quadcopter **Process:** <br />
+Implementation of a PID controller using an Arduino to control a quadcopter.<br>
+**Process:** <br />
  - In order to establish a closed loop controller a sensor which can detect the system changes is required.
  - The MPU6050 6 axis Gyro and accelerometer sensor provides the data to stabilize the system.